hendrtd/comp-2210/docs/modules/m0/structure.md

 ends on a Sunday.
 The duration of each module 1-7 is the same but varies by term (14 days for fall/spring, 10 days for summer, and 7 days for half-term).

-Here is the specific schedule for [Fall 2020](http://www.auburn.edu/main/auweb_calendar.php).
+Here is the specific schedule for [Spring 2021](http://www.auburn.edu/main/auweb_calendar.php).

 Module | Begin | End
 ------ | ----- | ---
-M0 | Mon 17 Aug | Sun 23 Aug
+M0 | Mon 11 Jan | Sun 17 Jan
-M1 | Mon 24 Aug | Sun 6 Sep
+M1 | Mon 18 Jan | Sun 31 Jan
-M2 | Mon 7 Sep | Sun 20 Sep
+M2 | Mon 1 Feb | Sun 14 Feb
-M3 | Mon 21 Sep | Sun 4 Oct
+M3 | Mon 15 Feb | Sun 28 Feb
-M4 | Mon 5 Oct | Sun 18 Oct
+M4 | Mon 1 Mar | Sun 14 Mar
-M5 | Mon 19 Oct | Sun 1 Nov
+M5 | Mon 15 Mar | Sun 28 Mar
-M6 | Mon 2 Nov | Sun 15 Nov
+M6 | Mon 29 Mar | Sun 11 Apr
-M7 | Mon 16 Nov | Tue 24 Nov
+M7 | Mon 12 Apr | Thu 22 Apr

 Module 7 has less content to account for final exam preparation and other end of term issues.
-(Note: The Fall 2020 calendar was shortened due to the COVID-19 response, and the dates above reflect this modified calendar.)
+(Note: The Spring 2021 calendar was modified due to the COVID-19 response, and the dates above reflect this modified calendar.)

 # Module Structure